TheDeveloperFahim/TheDeveloperFahim/README.md

 Hello, I'm Ferdous Al Hasan.
 I'm a Front-end Web developer.
 I working in web development for the last 1 year.
 I know Html, CSS, Sass, Bootstrap, Javascript, Jquery and React.
 I like to share my knowledge with other people.
 Every day I learning and improve my skills.
 I enjoy working with include  JavaScript as well as ReactJS.
 Sometimes I help people to hove their problems.
 I feel happy when I do this ☺

-Skills: HTML / CSS/ SASS / BOOTSTRAP/ JS / JQUERY / REACT / NEST JS / TAILWIND CSS / MATERIAL UI / FIREBASE
+Skills: HTML / CSS/ SASS / BOOTSTRAP/ JS / JQUERY / REACT / NESX JS / TAILWIND CSS / MATERIAL UI / FIREBASE

 - 🌱 I’m currently learning Javascript and React Js
 - 👯 I’m looking to collaborate on coding partner